xteam23/Our-OS/README.md

 # Our-OS
-Our os
-btw take the newest version of the iso cuz im still making it
+btw take the newest version of the iso cuz im still making it.